Help Us Raise AwarenessGet a Free Wristband

 The National Institute for Occupational Safety and Health (NIOSH) and the United States Fire Administration (USFA)partnered together to conduct a multi-year study examining the potential for increased risk of cancer, such as mesothelioma, among firefighters due to exposures from smoke, soot and other contaminants present on the job, including asbestos.

-This study is intended to improve upon past studies, which have been deemed not extensive enough to provide factual information, involving the health risks of firefighters by involving more participants than before.
+This study is intended to improve upon past studies, which have been deemed not extensive enough to provide factual information.
 More than 18,000 current and retired firefighters are under examination in hopes that a larger number of participants will yield a greater statistical reliability.

 In a study conducted in Massachusetts between 1987 and 2003, it was found that male firefighters were at risk for asbestos exposure on the job.
 The study identified strong evidence of an association between firefighting and the development of asbestos-related cancers such as kidney cancer, bladder cancer and leukemia, a cancer that is loosely associated with asbestos exposure.
 Weaker but plausible evidence was gathered for male firefightersâ€™ risk for asbestos-related cancers such as colon cancer and rectum cancer.

-Dozens of Everett, Washington, firefighters filed a lawsuit against the city in 2010 for their exposure to asbestos.
-The firefighters were exposed to asbestos in July 2007 while conducting training exercises in city-owned homes.
+Dozens of Everett, Washington, firefighters filed a lawsuit against the city in 2010 over their exposure to asbestos.
+They were exposed to asbestos in July 2007 while conducting training exercises in city-owned homes.
 At least one fire official was aware of the presence of asbestos in the training homes, but the training still took place.
-The firefighter crews were not wearing their self-contained breathing gear, like they would in the case of an actual emergency fire, which out them at risk.
+The crews were not wearing their self-contained breathing gear, like they would in the case of an actual fire, which out them at risk.

 The city is also obligated to pay for health care if problems arise.
 The city would pay for medical costs up to $750,000.
 After that, the city's insurance would pick up the remaining amount.